 On the deck there is a hardwood table and ample seating for outdoor dining, plus a couple of deckchairs along with a charcoal barbecue, tongs etc. There is also a first aid kit in case you burn your fingers! (please do re-stock after use..)

 Aside from a good selection of dry and wet weather clothing - it is Cornwall after all - you should probably bring sun-screen and beach towels.

 Fridge & Freezer, Electric hob & oven, Microwave oven, Toaster, Kettle, Coffeemaker (some filters and fresh coffee are provided), Dishwasher, Washing machine/tumble dryer, Clothes airer, Iron & Ironing board.
 Flatscreen satellite TVs, Stereo, Wifi, Hairdryer.

 There is also a charcoal barbecue on the deck.
 Plus baby equipment on request.

 9. Does the barn have free Wifi/Satellite TV/ Heating/

-The barns have free access to our satellite broadband that offers download speeds between 5-10mbps, which is fine for casual use.
+The barns now have access to a 4G wifi signal which offers very good connection speed and free unlimited data.
 Each barn also has Freesat satellite TV’s, including DVD players and a library of discs, books and board games.
-The underfloor heating and hot water is provided by gas boilers.
+The underfloor heating and hot water is provided by oil-fired boilers.
 There is no air conditioning.
 However, small electric fans have been provided in case the weather is really warm.
 There are no additional charges for utilities.

 10. What facilities are there for babies and young children?